Ligeia Siren: Pre-Raphaelite Brotherhood and influence

 Many of Rossetti's later works, like Ligeia Siren, are often contributed to the Pre-Raphaelite Brotherhood though he was no longer with the group by this time.
-His later works were often were criticized by fellow Pre-Raphaelite brothers as representative of Rossetti's own desires for the opposite sex, existing only as beauty without a purpose, pictures lacking any moral or valuable narrative.
+His later works were often criticized by fellow Pre-Raphaelite brothers as representative of Rossetti's own desires for the opposite sex, existing only as beauty without a purpose, pictures lacking any moral or valuable narrative.
 Rossetti continued to develop his own deeply personal style that would be considered it a degradation of art.
 Member of the Pre-Raphaelite Brotherhood would try to distinguish themselves from this work by designating the period after with which Rossetti participated in the fraternity as the (late) Pre-Raphaelite Brotherhood.
 Meanwhile, Rossetti formed a new group of his own that they lightly called the 'second generation' of Pre-Raphaelitism.

 History

 Rossetti stopped publicly exhibiting his work after a harsh criticism he received on a painting titled Ecce Ancilla Domini (1849–50).
 He predominantly sold his work directly to patrons and friends instead.
 It was impossible to see multiples of his work at any given moment, this made it difficult for the art world and its critics to for any kind of impression of his artistry.
 This is true in the case of Ligeia Siren.
 According to William Michael Rossetti's detailed records of his brothers life the chalk drawing was intended to go to William Graham along with La Ghirlandata for the price of £1000.
 However it was passed over because of Ligeia's nudity.
 It eventually sold to a Charles Howell in August 1873.
 After bouncing around from a few people as debt payments, Ligeia Siren wasn't publicly known or seen after 1880 and did not resurface until a century later in 1973 where it was sold to a private collector by Christies.